 But as mentioned above, these New Kingdom tombs are skippable if you’re short on time.
 Pretty much every tomb in Luxor is from the New Kingdom period.
 It makes more sense, then, to focus on the Old Kingdom stuff while in Saqqara.

-The path to these tombs isn’t well marked, but find whatever path you can taking you further south into the desert.
-If you’re somewhere off-limits, a guard will likely let you know!
+The path to these tombs isn’t well marked, but find whatever path you can which takes you further south into the desert.
+If you’re somewhere off-limits, a guard will surely let you know!

 Tomb of Horemheb